Juniper/terraform-provider-apstra/docs/data-sources/datacenter_blueprint.md

 - `build_warnings_count` (Number) Number of build warnings.
 - `default_ip_links_to_generic_mtu` (Number) Default L3 MTU for IP links to generic systems.
 - `default_svi_l3_mtu` (Number) Default L3 MTU for SVI interfaces.
+- `disable_ipv4` (Boolean) Only valid with `addressing_support = "ipv6"`.
+When `true`, pure IPv6 routing zones will not render IPv4 SAFIs and other IPv4-over-IPv6/RFC5549 related configuration will be removed.
+User-defined IPv4 resources will not be permitted in the Blueprint.
+An IPv4 loopback is still required in order to derive BGP Router IDs and Route Distinguishers but it will not participate in routing.
+Requires Apstra 6.1.0 or later.
 - `esi_mac_msb` (Number) ESI MAC address most significant byte.
 - `evpn_type_5_routes` (Boolean) When enabled, all EVPN VTEPs in the fabric will redistribute ARP/IPV6 ND (when possible on NOS type) as EVPN type 5 /32 routes in the routing table.
 - `external_router_count` (Number) The count of external routers in the topology.